expresspigeon/blog/src/content/posts/2013/add-expresspigeon-subscription-form-to-wordpress-in-minutes.md

 5.  **Save and customize.** Once you've entered your GUID code, click "Save" and you're ready to collect emails!
-You can easily adjust height and width to fit the size of your Wordpress sidebar as necessary.
+You can easily adjust height and width to fit the size of your WordPresss sidebar as necessary.
 This process connects your Wordress blog or site with your ExpressPigeon Subscription Form and your ExpressPigeon email list.